rom1504/img2dataset/README.md

 * increase thread_count as long as your bandwidth and cpu are below the limits
 * I advise to set output_format to webdataset if your dataset has more than 1M elements, it will be easier to manipulate few tars rather than million of files
 * keeping metadata to True can be useful to check what items were already saved and avoid redownloading them

+To benchmark your system, and img2dataset interactions with it, it may be interesting to enable these options (only for testing, not for real downloads)
+* --output_format dummy : will not save anything.
+Good to remove the storage bottleneck
+* --disable_all_reencoding True : will not reencode anything.
+Good to remove the cpu bottleneck When both these options are enabled, the only bottlenecks left are network related: eg dns setup, your bandwidth or the url servers bandwidth.

 ## File system support